 - CT scans: Computerized tomography (CT) scans are a combination of multiple X-ray images taken from different angles to produce cross-sectional images of the bones and soft tissues in your body.
 These scans provide greater detail and are more effective in detecting asbestosis even before it shows up on a chest X-ray

 Pulmonary function tests can be also useful.
-These tests measure how well are your lungs functioning by measuring how much air your lungs can hold, and measuring the airflow in and out of your lungs.
-The asbestos fibers can remain in your lung tissue for a very long time and may cause scarring and inflammation only decades after you inhaled them.
+These tests measure how well are your lungs functioning by measuring how much air your lungs can hold and measuring the airflow in and out of your lungs.
+The asbestos fibers can remain in your lung tissue for a very long time and may cause scarring and inflammation only decades after you inhale them.
 You can wake up 10 to 40 years later with one of the several types of asbestos-related lung diseases and lung problems, including but not limited to:

 - asbestosis - a disease where the lung tissue becomes scarred by the asbestos fibers

 - lung cancer

 - mesothelioma - cancer that forms in the lining of the lungs, abdomen, or heart

 - pleural effusion - asbestos-related pathological changes of the pleura also include pleural effusion - the build-up of excess fluid between the thin membranes that line the lungs and the inside of the chest cavity

-- pleural plaques - hard structures around the lungs and diaphragm and may develop prior to mesothelioma or lung cancer
+- pleural plaques - hard structures around the lungs and diaphragm that may develop prior to mesothelioma or lung cancer

 Mesothelioma, Lung Cancer, and Cannabis Use